With Dual Diagnosis Treatment

 Call (855) 209-1575 to get 24/7 help with dual diagnosis treatment.

 Learn MoreRidgeview Morgan County Outpatient Clinic is a mental health clinic in Morgan County, Tennessee, located at 830 Main Street, Suite 2, 37887 zip code.
-Ridgeview Morgan County Outpatient Clinic offers telemedicine/telehealth and outpatient treatment.
-Ridgeview Morgan County Outpatient Clinic provides trauma therapy, group therapy and individual psychotherapy to adults, seniors 65 or older and children / adolescents.
+Ridgeview Morgan County Outpatient Clinic offers outpatient treatment and telemedicine/telehealth.
+Ridgeview Morgan County Outpatient Clinic provides psychotropic medication, integrated dual diagnosis disorder treatment and group therapy to seniors 65 or older, children / adolescents and adults.
 Ridgeview Morgan County Outpatient Clinic also supports people requiring dual diagnosis treatment and children/adolescents with serious emotional disturbance.
-Some other services provided by Ridgeview Morgan County Outpatient Clinic include intensive case management, court-ordered outpatient treatment and illness management and recovery.
+Some other services provided by Ridgeview Morgan County Outpatient Clinic include suicide prevention services, supported employment and housing services.

 Learn MoreCall (855) 209-1575 to get 24/7 help with dual diagnosis treatment.